What are the top animation school programs in Massachusetts for 2020?

 Known as the SMFA/Tufts BFA, the Combined BFA + BA/BS is specifically designed for students intending to pursue their art and academic interests to the fullest possible extent.
 Upon completion of this program, students will graduate with two degrees from Tufts: a BA or BS in a major of their choice and a BFA.
 According to the school, the five-year program makes it possible for students to refine and focus their studies in an academic field and to cultivate their fine arts abilities.

 Northeastern University was established in 1898.
-The school serves more than 26,000 students enrolled in over 150 undergraduate majors and concentrations and more than 125 graduate programs, across nine colleges and schools.
-The College of Arts, Media and Design houses the Media Arts program, which has several offerings for aspiring animators.
-Options include a BFA in Media Arts with a Concentration in Animation, and a Minor in Animation.
+The school serves nearly 37,000 students enrolled in over 150 undergraduate majors and concentrations and more than 125 graduate programs, across nine colleges and schools.
+With nearly 6,000 students, the College of Arts, Media and Design houses the Media Arts program, which has several offerings for aspiring animators.
+Options include a BFA in Media Arts with a Concentration in Animation, a BFA in Game Art and Animation, and a Minor in Animation.

-Northeastern also offers a BS in Computer Science/Media Arts.
-Offered through the College of Computer and Information Science, the combined major provides a solid foundation in Computer Science and Media Arts both through a curriculum that spans animation, computer graphics, database design, human-computer interaction, photography, and video.
+Northeastern also offers a BS in Computer Science/Media Arts through the Khoury College of Computer Sciences.
+The combined major provides a solid foundation in Computer Science and Media Arts through a curriculum that spans animation, computer graphics, database design, human-computer interaction, photography, and video.
 Sample courses for the program include Animation Basics and Animation Tools, Animation 1, 2 and 3, Virtual Environment Design, Animation for Games, Character Design for Animation, Digital Sculpting and Model Making, and Narrative Basics.